Fusion GPS fallout: DNC, Clinton, FBI take heat after bombshell that Dems funded Trump dossier

 The Washington Post first reported on the connections, which were confirmed by Fox News.

-Not only did the Clinton campaign and DNC fund the firm through the end of October 2016, but the FBI reportedly arranged to pay Steele to proceed with intelligence gathering on Trump and Russia after Trump’s election.
+Not only did the Clinton campaign and DNC fund the firm through the end of October 2016, but the FBI reportedly arranged to pay Steele to proceed with intelligence gathering on Donald Trump and Russia after Trump’s election.
 That deal was later nixed after the former intelligence officer was identified in news reports.

 House Oversight Committee Chairman Trey Gowdy, R-S.C., said Wednesday that his biggest questions concern to what extent the FBI relied on that document to launch its Russia probe.